• Skip to primary navigation

 These Mini Pear and Goat Cheese Tarts with Puff Pastry are always gone in a flash when I serve them at parties.
 A creamy and herbaceous goat cheese mixture is topped on a piece of buttery puff pastry and finished with gorgeous slices of red bartlett pears.
 Finish it off with a drizzle of honey and fresh thyme, and you have a to-die-for festive holiday or fall snack!

 Listen - I love the herby and punchy goat cheese spread and the sweetness from the pear slices on these goat cheese tartlets, but what really makes them special is the puff pastry.
-This buttery frozen pastry melts in your mouth once it’s baked and is always my go-to when I want to take mini tarts, pigs in a blanket, or cheddar pinwheels up a notch!

 close up of mini puff pastry tarts that have goat cheese, pears, thyme and a honey drizzle on them